Search

 PE

-P.E days will be on a Thursday and Friday.
+P.E days will be on a Tuesday and Friday.
 No children should bring a PE kit to school.
 Please wear appropriate P.E kit to school on those days.
 Prepare for these sessions to be outdoors unless weather does not allow for this.

 Interest Walls